Quick Answer

-Call center attrition averages 30% to 45% annually across the industry, costing $10,000 to $20,000 per departed agent in recruiting, training, and lost productivity.
-Nearshore Caribbean operations consistently run 20 to 30% attrition, roughly half the offshore average, due to time zone alignment and career-path investment.
+Call center attrition averages 30% to 45% annually across the industry per QATC, costing $10,000 to $20,000 per departed agent in recruiting, training, and lost productivity.
+ContactBabel pegs offshore voice floors at 45 to 60 percent.
+Caribbean nearshore operations on well-managed dedicated programs typically track below the global average, driven by same-timezone scheduling and career-path investment.
 The best operations run under 15%.

 Every BPO operator knows the math.
 You spend weeks recruiting.
 Weeks training.
 You watch a new agent fumble through their first calls, slowly gain confidence, finally start hitting their numbers.
 Then one day the seat is empty.
 The headset is sitting on the desk.
 And you are back to square one.